Mamoud26/ST-ERP-Den/README.md

 Prerequisites
 ---------------

-STERP-Denoising is implemented as a MATLAB Application, and has been tested on computers running Windows 7 and 10 (but should run on macOS and Linux distributions) using MATLAB version from R2018b.
+STERP-Denoising is implemented as a MATLAB Application and has been tested on computers running Windows 7 and 10 (but should run on macOS and Linux distributions) using MATLAB version from R2018b.

 Installation
 ----------------